 Management has determined that the contractual arrangement discussed in Note 7(iii)(a) of the consolidated financial statements does not meet the definition of a joint operation under IFRS 11 Joint Arrangements, as the Company and GTA do not share joint control.
-However, as the Company retains a 46% undivided interest on the Northshore Property, the Company has accounted for this interest by recognizing its share of the assets, liabilities and expenditures under the arrangement.
+However, as the Company retains a 44% undivided interest in the Northshore Property, the Company has accounted for this interest by recognizing its share of the assets, liabilities and expenditures under the arrangement.